 By Kevin Miskin, Hottinger Investment Management

 Whilst there were no changes in interest rates among the major economies during the month, there was some notable commentary from central bankers.
-In her inaugural speech as ECB President, Christine Lagarde continued Mario Draghi’s theme of a coordinated eurozone fiscal policy with monetary policy having very few tools to implement.
-In the US, Federal Reserve Chair Jerome Powell indicated in a speech to Congress that the central bank is unlikely to cut rates further and that it would take a “material assessment” to prompt a change of policy.
+In her inaugural speech as ECB President, Christine Lagarde continued Mario Draghi’s theme of a coordinated eurozone fiscal policy, with monetary policy having very few tools to implement.
+In the US, Federal Reserve Chair Jerome Powell indicated in a speech to Congress that the central bank is unlikely to cut rates further and that it would take a “material reassessment” to prompt a change of policy.
 He added that current low rates of unemployment should help boost household spending.
 The comments left him in the Twitter firing line as President Trump announced that the US had been disadvantaged by not following Europe into negative rate policy.
-And in the UK, it emerged that two members of the rate-setting committee surprisingly voted in favour of an immediate cut.
+And in the UK, it emerged that two members of the rate-setting committee had surprisingly voted in favour of an immediate cut.

 The outlook for the UK economy remains highly uncertain.
-With less than two weeks to go before the general election opinion polls would suggest that a Tory majority is the most likely scenario.
-It would be likely that a Tory government would be able to pass the withdrawal agreement by the end of January 2020 leading to the beginning of trade talks with the EU.
+With less than two weeks to go before the general election, opinion polls suggest that a Tory majority is the most likely scenario.
+It would be likely that a Tory government would be able to pass the withdrawal agreement by the end of January 2020, leading to the beginning of trade talks with the EU.
 We believe this would lead to an initial relief rally in sterling and UK equities, but the longevity of this rally would depend on the perceived progress of the trade talks.